 Benefits of Dental Implants

 Obviously, the greatest benefit of dental implants is the transformation they provide for a damaged smile.
-But implants also offer additional advantages over other types of tooth replacement:
+However, implants also offer additional advantages over other types of tooth replacement:

 Implants look natural and function like real teeth.